elmaghallawy/elmaghallawy.github.io/site/content/_index.md

 +++
-title = "Ahmed Elmaghallawy"
+title = "Posts"
-description = "Electrical power engineering graduate and Tech enthusiast(🌐🔙🔚🦀JS)."
+description = "Blog posts accumulated over the time." sort_by = "date" paginate_by = 10
 +++

-My **blog** is where I write and reflect from time to time.